 There’s two ways to get motivated – thinking of the things you want to achieve as a result of obtaining your goals (such as becoming CEO, owning your own business, or driving a Ferrari), or the things you don’t want if you don’t obtain your goals (such as the current spot in your life you find yourself in or could find yourself in).

 In my opinion, the best form of motivation is the latter.
-Think about all the things you probably won’t achieve if you fail to implement the proper self-discipline in your life: the career or even career potential you’ll never reach because you got lazy.
+Think about all the things you probably won’t achieve if you fail to develop the proper self-discipline in your life: the career or even career potential you’ll never reach because you got lazy.
 The money you’ll never have because you procrastinated.
 The house you won’t live in or the car you won’t drive or the partner you’ll never get.

 This produces a lot more internal emotion than dreaming about the car you could be driving one day.
 It’s more realistic and upsetting to think about the car you would be driving if you don’t change.